Srokusek/obsidian-notes/02 - Courses/Active/Signal, Image and Video/Assignments/SIV Report.md

 #### 3. Extracting features

 Extracting the features is one of the most important steps, as it is these features that will be used to find matches.
-The state of the art features that are being used are the Fast Point Feature Histograms (fpfh).
-The fpfh is a faster version of the pfh algorithm, which uses local information about the 3 different local geometric properties, related to the angles between points, normals, relative position etc. The 3 groups of values are split into 11 bins each to create 3 different histograms.
+The state of the art features that are being used are the **Fast Point Feature Histograms** (**FPFH**).
+The FPFH is a faster version of the PFH algorithm, which uses local information about the 3 different local geometric properties, related to the angles between points, normals, relative position etc. The 3 groups of values are split into 11 bins each to create 3 different histograms.
 These histogram values are what is used to map each point into the 33-dimensional feature space ($histograms*bins=3*11=33$) [cite IEEE fpfh paper].
-The exact composition of the properties and the fpfh algorithm itself is outside of both the scope and focus of this paper, but more information can be found in references.
+The exact composition of the properties and the FPFH algorithm itself is outside of both the scope and focus of this paper, but more information can be found in references.
 The main takeaway is that mapping into the feature space is done with the goal of being able to compare points between point clouds in a space, where closer points should have more similar local geometric properties.

 ![[SIV Report 2025-04-06 20.48.09.excalidraw]]

 # RANSAC Global Registration

-RANSAC, or **Ran**dom **Sa**mple **C**onsensus, is a general method for learning data with outliers.
+**RANSAC**, or **Ran**dom **Sa**mple **C**onsensus, is a general method for learning data with outliers.
 As the "Random" suggests, it is a non-deterministic method.
 The general idea is to take a random sample among the data, fit based solely on this sample and examine the quality of this fit based on the entire data.
 All points which are deemed as "well fitted" are marked as inliers.
 This process is repeated and the fit which has the highest number of inliers is selected. [cite wikipedia]
-In the point cloud case, we choose a random sample of points, look up their closest neighbors in the fpfh space (where similar points should exist nearby).
-The algorithm then takes these pairs of sampled points and their closest fpfh neighbors, and tries to find a transformation which would minimize their distance in the xyz space.
-Afterwards, all points are considered and to check if their nearest neighbor in the xyz space is also near in the fpfh space.
+In the point cloud case, we choose a random sample of points, look up their closest neighbors in the FPFH space (where similar points should exist nearby).
+The algorithm then takes these pairs of sampled points and their closest FPFH neighbors, and tries to find a transformation which would minimize their distance in the XYZ space.
+Afterwards, all points are considered and to check if their nearest neighbor in the XYZ space is also near in the FPFH space.
 If they are, we mark them as inliers and count them.
 This process of randomly sampling and evaluation is repeated many times, with some clever pruning tricks to focus only on promising matches.
 The output of the algorithm is the transformation which lead to the highest number of inliers. [cite  o3d]

 ![[SIV Report 2025-04-05 11.12.57.excalidraw]]